Ceetto/ontop-demo/README.md

 This is a simple demo of ontop as part of a university project.

+It runs a simple postgres database and inits it with some tables and data on video games.
+We then put an ontop vkg on top of that, exposing the data as rdf via a sparql endpoint.

 ## How to run

 ### Install postgres driver for ontop